AayushKatriar2401/CP3402-A2-Group-C3/site.md

 - Register: The Registration page contains the class schedule in tabular form as well as any promotions that the center is offering as a package deal under it, finally there is also a registration form with which contains the fields to enter name, contact details, grade, class, subject and timing selection for the user to register for a class.

+- Contact Us: The Contact Us page contains a form that collects the contact details of the user as well as any queries or questions they may have (in the message section) next to a map which displays the location of Baizonn Learning Center in Singapore based on the address provided to us by the client, below it is a map which shows where we are located as well as images of how to get to the center through Bus, MRT and Taxi.

 # Plugins

 # Further Development